GavinSadler/wxpython-minesweeper/README.md

 - Add a settings menu with the ability to change the size of the grid and number of mines
 - A timed mode
-- Right click to mark a mine, and a counter to count how many mines have been accounted for and how many mines remain
+- Add a counter to count how many mines have been accounted for and how many mines remain
 - A proper win state
-- A proper way to distribute the application